So, what is data?

 How home data is measured

-On a home internet connection, data usage is measured and charged per household.
+On a home internet connection, data is measured and charged per household.
 Some home internet plans have a set data limit, while others are unlimited.
 However, even unlimited plans have rules against excessive data usage.

 If a friend comes over and connects their device to your home internet, they will be using your data.